-Benefits of Letting Dogs Eat Bananas
+Health Benefits of Bananas for Dogs

-They are high in fiber, potassium, vitamin C, and vitamin B6.
+Bananas are high in fiber, potassium, vitamin C, and vitamin B6.
 They also contain high amounts of biotin, manganese, magnesium, and copper.
-All of these are extremely beneficial to your overall health and bodily functions, and your dog's as well.
+All of these are extremely beneficial to your overall health and bodily functions, and your dog’s as well.

 Here are some of the specific benefits these nutrients provide.

-Fiber aids your dog's digestion.
+Fiber aids your dog’s digestion.
 It helps solve blockages and other gastrointestinal problems your dog may be having.
+Other good sources of fiber can range from feeding your dog strawberries, avocado, or even watermelon.

 Vitamin C is an effective antioxidant for reducing free radicals in your dog’s body.
 This slows the progression of aging and some degenerative diseases.
 It may also reduce inflammation.